Amantril®

 Precautions

-Amantadine should not be discontinued abruptly in patients with Parkinson's disease since a few patients have experienced a parkinsonian crisis, i.e., a sudden marked clinical deterioration, when this medication was suddenly stopped.
-The dose of anticholinergic drugs or of Amantadine Hydrochloride should be reduced if atropine-like effects appear when these drugs are used concurrently.
+Amantadine should not be discontinued abruptly in patients with Parkinson's disease since few patients have experienced a parkinsonian crisis i.e., a sudden marked clinical deterioration when this medication was suddenly stopped.
+The dose of anticholinergic drugs or of amantadine hydrochloride should be reduced if atropine like effects appear when these drugs are used concurrently.
 Abrupt discontinuation may also precipitate delirium, agitation, delusions, hallucinations, paranoid reaction, stupor, anxiety, depression and slurred speech.

 Side effects

-Other side effects may include edema of ankles, livedo reticularis; anxiety, elevation of mood, headache, lethargy, hallucinations, ataxia, slurred speech, blurred vision, loss of concentration, nervousness, depression, myalgia, palpitations, orthostatic hypotension, dry mouth, anorexia, constipation and diaphoresis.
+The most common side effects of amantadine are nausea, dizziness, lightheadedness and insomnia.
+Other side effects may include edema of ankles, livedo reticularis, anxiety, elevation of mood, headache, lethargy, hallucinations, ataxia, slurred speech, blurred vision, loss of concentration, nervousness, depression, myalgia, palpitations, orthostatic hypotension, dry mouth, anorexia, constipation and diaphoresis.

 Contraindications

-Amantadine is contraindicated in patients with known hypersensitivity to the active substances or to any of the excipients.
+Amantadine is contraindicated in patients with known hypersensitivity to amantadine or to components of this product.

 Drug interactions

-Concurrent administration of Amantadine and anticholinergic agents or levodopa may increase confusion, hallucinations, nightmares, gastro-intestinal disturbances, or other atropine-like side effects.
-Psychotic reactions have been observed in patients receiving Amantadine and Levodopa.
+Drug interaction with medication: Concurrent administration of amantadine and anticholinergic agents or levodopa may increase confusion, hallucinations, nightmares,

-Concurrent administration of Amantadine and drugs or substances (e.g. alcohol) acting on the CNS may result in additive CNS toxicity.
+amantadine and drugs or substances (e.g., alcohol) acting on the CNS may result in additive CNS toxicity.
 Close observation is recommended.

 Overdose